Some good links on GMO stuff here.

 We’ve long heard complaints that TED is elitist.
 The annual conference in California costs $7,500 to attend and is nearly impossible to get into, even for those who can afford the price tag; it is widely considered to be “unofficially invite-only.”

 Once upon a time you could be fairly certain that investing the time, money, and effort required to earn a four-year degree would allow you to land a good job with medical/dental/vision benefits, a retirement plan, and paid vacation time.
-In the event of a bad break, you could count on being covered by worker's comp and unemployment insurance.
-While you may never get rich, you'd be comfortable, with no trouble financing a new car or qualifying for a mortgage.
+In the event of a bad break, you could count on being covered by worker’s comp and unemployment insurance.
+While you may never get rich, you’d be comfortable, with no trouble financing a new car or qualifying for a mortgage.
+In fact, go back far enough and this type of security and lifestyle was even available to many people without a college degree.

 The article linked below captures many facets of the complicated beast known as psychiatry under the influence of corporate pressure from Big Pharma.
 In particular what struck me were the descriptions of how colleagues of Irving Kirsch, whose research exposes that antidepressants on the whole are no more effective than placebo, have been ostracized and dressed down for supporting him.